6 signs of a happy cat

 2. A healthy appetite

 Your cat may end up eating less than usual for several different reasons.
 Because they’re stressed about a new person or animal in their environment.
-Because they’re ill.
+Because they’re feeling under the weather.
 Because they feel threatened or confused by something you’ve done.
-Because the weather is unusually hot.
+Or simply because the weather’s unusually hot.

 Whatever the reason, a happy and contented cat should have a good appetite, a real appreciation for their food, and a soft spot for tasty treats.

-Some cats may naturally be fussier, and this can be normal, too.
-Getting to know your cat and their food preferences will help you to notice when they are off their food.
+Some cats may naturally be fussier, and that can be normal too.
+Getting to know your cat and their food preferences will help you notice when they’re off their food.

 3. A playful spirit

-A happy cat is a playful cat, whether that means playfully pouncing, tossing around a ball of yarn, or trying to get your attention for something like a game of ‘fetch’.
+A happy cat is a playful cat, whether that means playfully pouncing, tossing around a ball of yarn, or trying to get your attention for a quick game of ‘fetch’.

-Stressed cats, on the other hand, usually outright ignore or refuse opportunities to play.
-Instead, they’ll tend to withdraw themselves from interaction and seek out safe and secluded hiding spots.
+Stressed cats, on the other hand, usually ignore or refuse opportunities to play.
+Instead, they’ll tend to withdraw and seek out safe, secluded hiding spots.

-No cat’s always in the mood to play, but the more playful your cat is, the happier they may be.
+No cat’s always in the mood to play, but the more playful your cat is, the happier they’re likely to be.

 4. The ‘Social Roll’ and other greetings